'What Happened, Miss Simone?' (2015) by Liz Garbus

 Quick summary:

 "What Happened, Miss Simone?" chronicles the life of Nina Simone, a beautiful, talented, troubled, and important figure in both music history and the civil rights movement.
-Comprised mainly of archival footage and a few select interviews conducted by the director, this film aims to present a nuanced portrait of a volatile, passionate artist.
+Created with archival footage and a few select interviews conducted by the director, this film aims to present a nuanced portrait of a volatile, passionate artist.

 "Hold it steady right there while I hit it / Well I reckon that ought to get it."